ninapavlich/doxie-automator/README.md

-*NOTE: This project is in development and not yet functional*

 Doxie Automator

-This python service automatically retrieves scans on your Doxie Go or Doxie Q, places them in a directory on your computer.
+This python script automatically retrieves scans on your Doxie Go or Doxie Q, places them in a directory on your computer.

-This application is just a prototype at this point, and doesn't have any GUI.
-But you *can* run this application through a terminal if helpful.
+This application is just a command-line prototype at this point, and doesn't have any GUI.
+To run this application, you will need to manually run it through the command line.
+(See instructions below)

 Feel free to add bugs or feature suggestions in the "issues" section.